Compassionate and evidence-based response to mental health crisis situations.

 HealthIM encryption practices comply with provincial and federal privacy legislation to protect the privacy rights of vulnerable persons in crisis.

-System access is limited to authorized law enforcement and healthcare personnel.
-Activity tracked via audit log.
+System access is limited to authorized first responders and all activity is tracked via audit log.
 Information is anonymized at source for transmission and data is end-to-end encrypted both in transit and at rest.

 Compliant with FIPS 140-2 and CSE cryptographic standards for “PROTECTED B” data.
 Fully redundant Tier III server infrastructure.
 4096 bit RSA encryption across TLS protected channels.

 “HealthIM provides seamless, collaborative engagement between our clients, our community partners, and interagency programs.
 It allows for community partnerships to continue to look for innovative ways to assist an individual through their mental health, or, crisis situation.”

 “As a community addictions and mental health service provider we are very excited about the increased level of referrals and engagement the HealthIM software has helped create.
 Police have become one of our largest external sources for referrals.
 Implementing HealthIM in our community has lead to more people becoming engaged in the healthcare system and receive the support they need to maintain wellness.”

 Addictions and MH Services -

 “Operational expediency and efficiencies in uniform patrol operations were realized.
 The ability to leverage information across different public service sectors has improved our policy development, staffing and tactical decision making.
 We have a stronger understanding of those in our community suffering from mental health challenges and are responding in a safer and more coordinated fashion.”